 Student health insurance is billed to the student’s account around the same time as fall tuition.
-At the beginning of each academic year, all students will be charged for the PSUCOM Administered Health Insurance Plan (also referred to as the University’s plan) unless they are enrolled in another PSU Administered Insurance Plan (MD/PhD students) or are granted an approved insurance waiver.
+At the beginning of each fall and spring semester, all students will be charged for the PSUCOM Administered Health Insurance Plan (also referred to as the University’s plan) unless they are enrolled in another PSU Administered Insurance Plan (MD/PhD students) or are granted an approved insurance waiver.

 Students who are married and/or have eligible dependents may elect to enroll their dependents in the insurance plan by completing an online application and personally paying the required premium.

-Students have the option of enrolling in the PSUCOM-Administered Health Insurance Plan or requesting a waiver for an alternative health insurance plan.
-If a waiver is granted, the selected insurance policy will provide the same minimum care as the University’s plan and provide uninterrupted coverage throughout the year.
-Requirements are listed on the Waiver form.
-A signed waiver form will be maintained in the bursar’s office.
+Students have the option of enrolling in the PSUCOM-Administered Health Insurance Plan or submitting a waiver for an alternative health insurance plan.
+If a waiver is approved, the selected insurance policy will provide the same minimum care as the University’s plan and provide uninterrupted coverage throughout the year.
+Requirements are listed on the Waiver Requirements for Penn State College of Medicine Domestic Students site.

 Deadline and Where to Submit Forms

-An Enrollment or Waiver Form must be submitted by the established deadline date to avoid being charged for the PSUCOM- Administered Health Insurance Plan.
+An Enrollment or Waiver must be completed by the established deadline date to avoid being charged for the PSUCOM- Administered Health Insurance Plan.

 Premiums Payment Schedule

-Student premiums will be charged to the student account to coordinate with fall tuition and fee charges and fall financial aid disbursement.
+Student premiums will be charged to the student account to coordinate with fall/spring tuition and fee charges and fall/spring financial aid disbursement.